Csaenz10/Problems-solved-with-R-and-Python/README.md

 ```

 * I have noticed a pattern where the elderly are the last age group to experience a spike in COVID cases after a local outbreak.
 Modify your code from question 3 above to make a plot with `new_cases_per10k` on the y axis.
 Is the figure consistent with my observations from other time periods?
 Which figure, this one or the one from question 3 better portrays the level of COVID infection within and among age classes?
 Why?

 ![](R_Problem_2_Files/nueces_new-cases-per10k_age-class.png)

 [My Solution/Code](Assignments/ageCovidSummary.R)

-**Problem 3**

-## DNA Barcoding

-For the final exam, you will perform DNA barcoding on the samples collected during the [2019 Texas Bioblitz](http://www.tamucc.edu/news/2019/08/082819-tamucc-collaborates-with-smithsonian-utmsi-on-marine-bioblitz.html#.XWmdQihKhaR)
+**Problem 3** DNA Barcoding; You will perform DNA barcoding on the samples collected during the [2019 Texas Bioblitz](http://www.tamucc.edu/news/2019/08/082819-tamucc-collaborates-with-smithsonian-utmsi-on-marine-bioblitz.html#.XWmdQihKhaR).
 This will involve downloading the command line BLAST software package which is used to search GenBank, running BLAST searches from the `bash` command line, and making graphs of the output using `R`.

-### Installing BLAST

-If you are using `Ubuntu`, follow these instructions:
+* Installing BLAST; If you are using `Ubuntu`, follow these instructions:

 ```bash
 # download the prcompiled unix binary which is in a compressed tarball